Locations:

 Advertisement

 If a Holter monitor doesn’t show unusual heart rhythms, your provider may give you an event recorder.
 You can wear this recorder for weeks.
-You press a button to record any heart sensations that you experience.
+You press a button to record any heart sensations that you feel.

 Management and Treatment